krithikaragha/Pool2School/README.md

 ## Technologies

-The following technologies will be used in creating this web application:
+The following technologies are used in creating this web application:
   * HTML5
   * CSS3 / Bootstrap
   * JavaScript